Guide to the PCI-DSS v4.0.1 regulations [Updated for 2025]

 When are organizations required to implement PCI DSS v4.0?

-There will be a transition period from PCI DSS v3.2.1 to the new v4.0 standard.
+There will be a transition period from PCI DSS v3.2.1 to the new v4.0.1 standard.
 Organizations will be required to be fully compliant by March 31, 2025.
 However, it will be prudent for businesses to start working towards making the transitions needed to comply fully by 2025.

-Notably, compromised accounts lead to cyberattacks, data leaks, and compliance violations such as those found in PCI DSS.
-With the more stringent account and password standards found in the new PCI DSS v4.0 framework, organizations do well to implement the technical requirements needed to protect against weak and breached passwords.
+With the more stringent account and password standards found in the new PCI DSS v4.0.1 framework, organizations would do well to implement the technical requirements needed to protect against weak and breached passwords.
+Many entities who must comply with PCI DSS compliance regulations use Active Directory as their Identity and Access Management (IAM) solution.

-Specops Password Policy with Breached Password Protection provides organizations with the tools needed to comply with PCI DSS v4.0 and other compliance framework requirements to protect account passwords.
-Specops Password Policy with Breached Password Protection offers the following benefits:
+Unfortunately, Active Directory contains no built-in capabilities to check for breached and other dangerous password types.
+Specops Password Policy with Breached Password Protection provides organizations with the tools needed to comply with PCI DSS v4.0.1 and other compliance framework requirements to protect account passwords:

 • Length-based password expiration with customizable email notifications